A Brain Graph Foundation Model: Pre-Training and Prompt-Tuning across Broad Atlases and Disorders: Methodology

 \section{Methodology}

-As illustrated in Figure \ref{model}, we propose BrainGFM, a graph-based paradigm that distinguishes itself from previous time series-based and ROI-based brain FMs.
-Our framework consists of four main stages: large-scale fMRI graph data collection and pre-processing, graph pre-training for building our brain graph foundation model, multi-task meta-learning optimization for few-shot learning, and graph/language prompt-tuning for zero-shot adaption.
+As illustrated in Figure \ref{model}, we propose BrainGFM, a graph-based paradigm that distinguishes itself from previous time series-based and Connectome/FC-based brain FMs.
+Our framework consists of four main stages: large-scale fMRI graph data collection and pre-processing, graph pre-training for building our brain graph foundation model, multi-task meta-learning optimization for few-shot learning, and graph/language prompt-tuning for zero-shot adaptation.